chocolatey/docs/input/en-us/choco/commands/index.md

      --use-system-powershell
      UseSystemPowerShell - Execute PowerShell using an external process instead of the built-in PowerShell host.
 Should only be used when internal host is failing.
-Available in 0.9.10+.

      --no-progress
      Do Not Show Progress - Do not show download progress percentages.
-       Available in 0.10.4+.

      --proxy=VALUE
      Proxy Location - Explicit proxy location.
 Overrides the default proxy location of ''.
-Available for config settings in 0.9.9.9+, this CLI option available in 0.10.4+.

      --proxy-user=VALUE
      Proxy User Name - Explicit proxy user (optional).
 Requires explicit proxy (`--proxy` or config setting).
 Overrides the default proxy user of ''.
-Available for config settings in 0.9.9.9+, this CLI option available in 0.10.4+.

      --proxy-password=VALUE
      Proxy Password - Explicit proxy password (optional) to be used with username.
 Requires explicit proxy (`--proxy` or config setting) and user name.
 Overrides the default proxy password (encrypted in settings if set).
-Available for config settings in 0.9.9.9+, this CLI option available in 0.10.4+.

      --proxy-bypass-list=VALUE
      ProxyBypassList - Comma separated list of regex locations to bypass on proxy.
 Requires explicit proxy (`--proxy` or config setting).
 Overrides the default proxy bypass list of ''.
-Available in 0.10.4+.

      --proxy-bypass-on-local
      Proxy Bypass On Local - Bypass proxy for local connections.
 Requires explicit proxy (`--proxy` or config setting).
 Overrides the default proxy bypass on local setting of 'True'.
-Available in 0.10.4+.

      --log-file=VALUE
      Log File to output to in addition to regular loggers.
-Available in 0.1- 0.8+.

      --skipcompatibilitychecks, --skip-compatibility-checks
      SkipCompatibilityChecks - Prevent warnings being shown before and after